selgamal/ShinyTestApp/README.md

 This app is calculation intensive, it is recommended to run locally as shown above, because it might freeze a little bit if multiple users are using it at the same time on shinyapps.io.

  All comments, suggestions and ideas are welcomed.

+## **Update**
+Morningstar doesnot provide Financial Statements information anymore, so the financial statements report will not work.